-The size of the yard can greatly impact the overall price of the aluminum fence.
+The size of the yard will impact the overall price of your aluminum fencing project.
 After all, the larger the yard, the more materials used and the longer the installation will take.
-Some homeowners with very large yards opt to fence in a smaller portion of it to save money; this is especially true of dog or other outdoor pet owners who want to keep their animals from escaping and do not necessarily need the fence to extend the entire perimeter of the yard.
+Some homeowners with larger yards choose to fence in a smaller portion of it to save money.
+This is true for dog owners who want to keep their animals from escaping and do not necessarily need the fence to extend the entire perimeter of the yard.

 The shape of the fence can also impact the overall price because with each bend or turn in the fence line, it will be necessary to plant a corner post.
 Aluminum corner posts tend to be more expensive than the actual fencing itself, so the more jagged the lines, the more corner posts must be used.
 This results in a higher price.
 Homeowners who want to save money but have abnormally shaped property lines may want to consider having a basic square or rectangular fence installed, rather than having the fence follow the property line carefully.